Justice Vikramajit Sen

 the tax at source.

-9. Winners shall be provided with TDS certificates in respect of any such tax deductions within
+ix.
+Winners shall be provided with TDS certificates in respect of any such tax deductions within

 the timelines specified under applicable law.

-10. Members shall maintain records of all transactions on its platforms, whether such
+x.
+Members shall maintain records of all transactions on its platforms, whether such

 transactions comprise of a single transaction or a series of transactions integrally connected